nearmap/react-entry-loader/README.md

 # react-entry-loader

-Use a webpack entry module as a template to generate HTML assets.
+Use webpack entry modules as templates for generating HTML assets.

 ## Installation